wjbartol/galasa/README.md

     }
     ```

+3. The following step is deprecated in v0.33.0 and will be removed in future releases:
-3. To publish the test catalog to a live Galasa ecosystem, you will need the following lines in your OBR project:
+To publish the test catalog to a live Galasa ecosystem, you will need the following lines in your OBR project:
     ```
     deployTestCatalog {
         if ( System.getProperty("GALASA_BOOTSTRAP") != null) {